pusher/cide/man/cide-exec.1.md

 OPTIONS
 -------

-`-n`, `--name`=<*name*>
+`-n`, `-t`, `--name`=<*name*>
   Name of the built image.
 This can be used to differentiate between branches or others in a CI environment.
 By default the name is the basename(1) of the current directory.

 `--export`, `--no-export`
-  Whenever to export artifacts.
-If `--export` is passed and the `export:` directive is set in the `cide.yml` file, artifacts from that directory are transfered back outside of the container and into the current directory.
+  Whether to export artifacts.
+If `--export` is passed and the directory to be exported is set (either with `export_dir:` in the `cide.yml` file, or by specifying `--guest-export-dir` on the command line) artifacts from that directory are transfered back outside of the container (see `--export-dir` and `--guest-export-dir`)

 `-o`, `--export-dir`=<*path*>
-  By default the export directory is the same as the one given in the `export:` directive in the `cide.yml` file.
+  Where the directory extracted from the container should be placed on the host.
+By default the export directory is the same as the one given in the `export_dir:` directive in the `cide.yml` file.
 It is possible to change that target folder outside of the container.

+`--guest-export-dir`=<*path*>
+  Which directory from the container should be extracted.
+By default the export directory is the same as the one specified with `--export-dir` if any, or in the `export_dir:` directive in the `cide.yml` file otherwise.

 `-r`, `--run`=<*command*>
   Override the script to run.
 Usually the `run:` directive in the `cide.yml`